denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-Breaking that mass of symbols into pieces we notices, that the following patten occurs often:
+Breaking that mass of symbols into pieces we notices, that the following pattern occurs often:

 ```js
 (![]+[]) // -> 'false'